 'The Agilitynet site has really helped me in the past to find

-but it's not be practical to list ALL the schedules available here for
+not be practical to list ALL the schedules

-want to enter.
-Schedules can now be downloaded direct from the
+week so hurry if you want to enter.
+Schedules can be downloaded

 Show Diary page.